← All articles

 3. Record using GoTeleprompter on your iPhone or iPad.
 The settings carry over, and you get a clean take in 1–2 tries.

-This rehearse-on-web, record-on-app approach gives you the flexibility of a browser tool and the recording power of a native app — both free.
+This rehearse-on-web, record-on-app approach gives you the flexibility of a browser tool and the recording power of a native app.
+The web tools are free, and the app is free to start.

 APP